How To Do Grounding Or Earthing

 Earth Runners Sandals

 • Conductive footwear.
 Using conductive footwear, such as shoes with copper inserts, is another way to do grounding.
-These shoes allow for direct contact with the ground is nice when it’s colder out or less socially appropriate to be barefoot.
+These shoes allow for direct contact with the ground which is nice when it’s colder out or less socially appropriate to be barefoot.
 I will occasionally use these Earth Runner sandals which have a copper wire which connects your feet to the ground.

-Surfaces To Avoid For Grounding or Earthing
+Surfaces To Avoid For Grounding Or Earthing

 In general, natural surfaces like soil, sand, and grass are the best for grounding.
 Surfaces like concrete are not as conductive but they can still be effective.